altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 #### Listen to what other readers say

 The social aspect is sabotaged by the pandemic, and there's not much to do about it.
-I read online discussions and listen to podcast episodes related to the books I am reading.
-It also helps discovering new mediums to get recommendations.
+I read online discussions and listen to podcast episodes related to the books I'm reading.
+It also helps to discover new mediums to get recommendations.

 Those try-outs are making an impact.
 I remember and think more about what I read and what to do with them.
 Yet, I haven't done much yet.
 That brings the next adversity: awareness of insufficient use.